codahale/veil/docs/src/design/sres.md

 public keys to determine which of the two keys a given ciphertext was encrypted with in either chosen-plaintext or chosen-ciphertext attacks.

-Informally, `veil.sres` ciphertexts consist exclusively of STROBE ciphertext and PRF output; an attacker being able to distinguish between ciphertexts based on keying material would imply the STROBE AEAD construction is not IND-CCA2.
+Informally, `veil.sres` ciphertexts consist exclusively of Xoodyak ciphertext and PRF output; an attacker being able to distinguish between ciphertexts based on keying material would imply the Xoodyak AEAD construction is not IND-CCA2.

 ## Forward Sender Security